vatpac-technology/sops/docs/aerodromes/tamworth.md

     <span class="coldline">**MDE** -> **TW ADC**</span>: "New Sequence of 2.
 Via MOR DCT, FD272, Number 1.
 Via NBR DCT, AM217, Number 2”
     <span class="coldline">**TW ADC** -> **MDE**</span>: "FD272, Number 1.
 AM217, Number 2"

-## Standard Assignable Levels

-Aircraft departing from Tamworth shall be assigned `A070` or `RFL` if lower.

-Aircraft arriving into Tamworth shall be assigned `A080` by ARL/MDE.
+The Standard Assignable level from ARL/MDE to TW ADC is `A080`, any other level must be prior coordinated.